FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-dev-summit-canada.md

 ---
-title: "FIL Dev Summit Canada"
+title: FIL Dev Summit Canada
 description: FIL Dev Summit is a gathering of developers, builders, and engaged community members who want to contribute to the core protocol and network evolution of Filecoin (think IPFS Thing, but bigger!).
 This summit is more